Ever wondered how to show off a beautiful sculpture or statue in your photos? Unsure how to be creative while still respecting the artist’s work?

 What If the Sunlight Is Too Bright?

-You can’t always wait for the perfect light if you are travelling or have a deadline.
+You can’t always wait for the perfect light if you are traveling or have a deadline.
 Black and white photography is your friend in these situations!

 Monochrome photography helps to ‘declutter’ a scene and emphasize your subject.